csmahi/customer-shopping-behavior-analysis/README.md

 The key objective is not simply to report what happened, but to identify what the business should do next.

 🧠 Skills Demonstrated
-Data Cleaning
-Exploratory Data Analysis
-Python / Pandas
-SQL
-Common Table Expressions (CTEs)
-Window Functions
-Aggregations
-Customer Segmentation
-Revenue Analysis
-Power BI
-KPI Development
-Business Intelligence
-Business Storytelling
-Data-Driven Recommendations
+Python · Pandas · SQL · CTEs · Window Functions · Customer Segmentation · Power BI · Data Visualization · KPI Development · Business Analysis · Data Storytelling

 👤 Author
 Chandrashekar Sharma M
 Data Analytics | Python | SQL | Power BI